HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 ## Debug Console

 The mod uses the script-extender's _debug-console_ to display a lot of useful information.
-The console is also used to input [console-commands](#console-commands).
+The console is also where you can input [console-commands](#console-commands).
-To enable the _debug-console_ you have to set `CreateConsole` to `true` in `OsirisExtenderSettings.json`.
+To enable the _debug-console_, the `CreateConsole` property must be set to `true` in `OsirisExtenderSettings.json`.
-Alternatively, if you use [LaughingLeader's Mod-Manager](https://github.com/LaughingLeader-DOS2-Mods/DivinityModManager), you can go to `Settings>Preferences>Script-Extender` and `Enable Console Window`.
-Then `Export Settings`.
+If you use [LaughingLeader's Mod-Manager](https://github.com/LaughingLeader-DOS2-Mods/DivinityModManager), you can go to `Settings > Preferences > Script-Extender`, check `Enable Console Window` and then `Export Settings`.

 ## Config Files and ConfigData File

 **Config-Files** (default: `Config.json`) are what users write their configurations in.
-These files are used to apply configurations from the mod-menu.
-The **ConfigData File** (default: `ConfigData.json`) on the other hand is compiled from all available configuration data.
-The **ConfigData** file is not meant to be directly edited by the user, it is used to store data in a more consolidated format and read automatically during `ModuleLoading` event if [**StatsLoader**](#statsloader) is `enabled`.
+These files are used to apply configs from the mod-menu.
+The **ConfigData File** (default: `ConfigData.json`) on the other hand is compiled by the mod.
+The **ConfigData** file is not meant to be directly edited by the user, it is used to store config-data in a more consolidated format and read automatically when the module loads (provided [**StatsLoader**](#statsloader) is `enabled`).
 ConfigData is also where the mod stores any persistent cache.

 ## Host and Client Contexts

-Each game session has two contexts - the `server` and the `client`.
-There are significant differences between the two and they are completely isolated from one-another.
-Due to these differences not all functionality is available to both contexts.
+The game is split into two contexts - the `server` and the `client`.
+There are significant differences between the two and they are completely isolated from one another.
+Due to these differences, not all functionality is available to both contexts.
 You can read more about this [here](https://github.com/Norbyte/ositools/blob/master/LuaAPIDocs.md#client--server-states).

-The document will refer to the player that creates the `server` context as the `host` and their controlled-character as `host-character`, and all other peers are refered to as `clients`.
+The document will refer to the player that creates the `server` context as the `host`, and all other peers are referred to as `clients`.

 ## Stats-Configurator